top of page

 • Instagram

 From a small farmhouse in St'at'imc Nation, with no electricity or running water, I was raised understanding the importance of our traditional knowledge and language, while tending to 5 gardens, fruit trees, and hay fields sprawled through the Xaxli'p reserves.
 My grandparents raised me and we kept busy tending to the land and fishing (canning, storing, drying) through my growing years.
-In 2006, I became a Chief of the Xaxli'p community for 4 years, then again from 2014 to 2018.
-I reside in this post currently as of January 2026.
-In 2009, I was honored by the St'at'imc Nations Cheifs to help initiate the International Indigenous Leadership Gathering in Lillooet, BC; for 8 years I continued working on this beautiful project encompassing spiritual leaders, Elders, healers, and educators of our Sacred teachings and Traditional ways.
+In 2006, I became a Chief of the Xaxli'p community for 4 years, then again from 2014 to 2018 and then served my final term from 2022 to 2026.
+In 2009, I was honored by the St'at'imc Nations Chiefs to help initiate the International Indigenous Leadership Gathering in Lillooet, BC; for 8 years I continued working on this beautiful project encompassing spiritual leaders, Elders, healers, and educators of our Sacred teachings and Traditional ways.
 It is an absolute honor to work for our Nation on both the traditional and spiritual levels.
 I look forward to this new journey with our Healing House & Wheel of Life Society.

 • Facebook